-We're excited to announce the launch of Jonh Conroy's book, Edward Kelvin Fisk: Pioneer development economist of The Australian National University.
+We're excited to announce the launch of John Conroy's book, Edward Kelvin Fisk: Pioneer development economist of The Australian National University.

 In 1960, John Crawford hired Fred Fisk, then working in Malaysia, to the ANU.
 Fisk’s subsequent work on subsistence affluence, first in PNG and then in Fiji and other Pacific island economies, had a deep and lasting impact both in the region, and internationally.